offbynull/offbynull.github.io/docs/data/learn/Anki/input/input.md

    N --> Q --> Y
    ```

  * `{ankiAnswer} subpeptide` - A peptide derived taking some contiguous piece of a larger peptide.
 A subpeptide can have a length == 1 where a peptide must have a length > 1.
-As such, in the case where the subpeptide has a length ...
-    * == 1, it isn't considered a peptide.
-    * \> 1, it is considered a peptide.

  * `{ankiAnswer} central dogma of molecular biology` - The overall concept of transcription and translation: Instructions for making a protein are copied from DNA to RNA, then RNA feeds into the ribosome to make that protein (DNA → RNA → Protein).